Will Medicare Cover My Plastic Surgery in Melbourne VIC?

 Here are the criteria for MBS coverage of Breast Implant Surgery

-Will Medicare Cover My Nose Surgery or Rhinoplasty?
+Will Medicare Cover My Rhinoplasty?

 Rhinoplasty is on the MBS, but there are strict criteria under what circumstances it is covered.
-The actual MBS goes into very specific detail about this.
+Furthermore, the actual MBS goes into very specific detail about this.
 But if you require rhinoplasty to correct nasal obstructions or post-traumatic deformities (other than those resulting from cosmetic surgery), then you may be covered.

 Plastic surgery is very common after significant weight loss and is generally covered by Medicare.
 This is because there are valid medical reasons as to why the surgery is necessary.

-This can also include radical abdominoplasty and other related procedures.
-However, in order for you to be eligible for cover, your weight must have been stable, for at least six months prior to surgery.
+In order for you to be eligible for cover, your weight must have been stable, for at least six months prior to surgery.

 You should always check the most up to date information via Medicare or contact our team at Coco Ruby Plastic Surgery on 1300 599 990 to discuss estimated out of pocket expenses for your specific surgery.